 More car parking, new jetties and a dedicated high tide-only access ramp are among proposed upgrades to boating facilities at Inverloch, one of Victoria’s most popular holiday destinations.

-The Andrews Labor Government has launched online consultation where boaters can have their say on the concept plans – developed alongside Bass Coast Shire Council – that will inform the next steps in the design process.
+The Victorian Government has launched online consultation where boaters can have their say on the concept plans – developed alongside Bass Coast Shire Council – that will inform the next steps in the design process.
 Consultation will run for three weeks.

 The current two-lane ramp at Inverloch off The Esplanade provides boaters with access to Anderson Inlet.
 The concept design proposes to reduce the difficulty of launching and retrieving vessels due to significant tides and the current configuration of ramps and jetties.

 Under the proposed plan, a high tide-only access ramp would be constructed, allowing boats to be launched or retrieved at different tides, and new jetties at the existing ramp will include wave screens to boost safety.
 The new jetties will also provide more space for boats to be moored temporarily, allowing each ramp lane to be used more efficiently when boaters are heading out or coming back from a day on the water.

 An additional 30 trailer parks will be provided at the ramp’s grassed overflow area, with the formalisation of spaces to maximise capacity.
 In addition, dedicated boat preparation areas within the carpark will also be provided to reduce queueing at the ramp by allowing tie-down work to be done well out of the way.